 Nominations & Awards

 Over his long history, Buck has received many awards and nominations.
 He has twice been named the Country Music Association Instrumentalist of the Year (1975, 1976) and he has twice been the #1 Instrumentalist of the Year for the Music City Awards.
 Included in his nominations are the 1976 #1 Instrumentalist of the Year for Record World, 1972 through 1981 #1 Instrumentalist for the Music City News Awards and in 1979-1981 Instrumental Group of the Year (with Wendy Holcomb in the Bluegrass category) for the Music City News Awards.
 He was inducted into the Spartanburg Music Trail Hall of Fame.
-In Branson he was named Entertainer of the Year in 2014 and his show features many other award-winning cast members.
+In Branson he was named Entertainer of the Year in 2014 and his show has featured many other award-winning cast members.

 National Television Star

-Morning Show in Branson
+Morning Show in Branson, Guest Appearances, and Touring

 Throughout his career, Buck has performed all over the United States and around the world.
 He began performing in Branson in 1981 and fell in love with the town.
 As a result, he moved to Branson in 1990 and was the first national star to open a morning show.
 Buck has always loved performing in front of an audience.
 Visitors say Buck starts their day out right, with a high-energy, eye-opening, family-fun, country music variety show.
-Buck visits with guests and signs autographs during intermission and after every show.
+When performing in Branson, Buck visits with guests and signs autographs during intermission and after every show.

 Personal & Career